Bhagavadgita Pages, Chapters 1 to 18

 The Yogi sees the Lord in all beings, all beings in the Lord and therefore regards all beings equally.
 This is the precept behind ahimsa or nonviolence.

-6.30: For him, who sees Me everywhere, in everything and everyone, I am not lost; and he is not lost to Me.
+6.30: He who sees Me in all things and who sees all things in Me, I am not lost from his [vision] and he is not lost to Me.

 The realized yogi sees the Lord in all beings and in all things (Cit and Acit, sentient and insentient).
 The individual souls are the sparks from the fire.
 Ramanuja's Brahman is comparable to pomegranate fruit with seeds as the individual souls; Paramatma envelops and controls all, since He is all-pervasive.
 The Supreme Soul is Atman and the whole universe of individual souls and matter are Atman's body; in the same sense, the individual body is the body of the individual soul.
 Atman is the controller and owner of all individual souls and the material world.
 The Supreme Soul (Atman) and the individual souls are identical in substance, but not in their qualities: Supreme soul is the Supreme controller, all-pervasive and blissful; the individual soul is only a spark, an anu, or a monad.
 The Supreme soul and the individual soul are magnetic to each other, but ignorance and karma are impediments for their closeness.
 Saranāgati (self-surrender), Prapatti (resignation), and Bhakti (devotion) by the individual, and God's compassion, love and grace for the devotee get the individual soul in closeness to God.
 This magnetic resonance between God and men, in which the individual souls do the dance of symmetry around God, is the goal and Bliss.
 The individual souls found their fountainhead.